Glosario

 Fungal Rewilding

 Rewilding means rebuilding natural ecosystems after human disturbance.
-The focus is on restoration of biodiversity, natural processes, and food webs to create resilient ecosystems.
-Rewilding attempts to return ecosystems to their original trophic structure and previous processes.
+"Human disturbance" means a landscape which has been ecologically degraded.
+The focus is on reestablishing biodiversity, natural processes, and food webs to create resilient ecosystems.

-Fungal rewilding means restoration and support of belowground fungal communities.
+Fungal rewilding means recovery and support of belowground fungal communities.
 Healthy belowground fungal communities support aboveground ecosystem recovery, biodiversity, resilience, and climate regulation.
 The majority of Earth's biodiversity is located belowground.

 Fungal rewilding processes seek to restore and recreate ecosystem conditions which support fungal biodiversity.
 In other words, conditions which support the symbiotic relationships mycorrhizal fungi form with plants.